Nimruz Province: Population

 The NSIA puts the population of Nimruz Province at approximately 186,963 people.
 This estimate includes the many Kuchi nomads who inhabit the province seasonally and the native settled people.

-It is the only province of Afghanistan where the Baloch ethnic group forms a majority.
-The Balochs are followed by Pashtun, Brahui, Tajik, Uzbek, and Hazara.
+Ethnicity, languages and religion

+The province is mainly dominated by Pashtun and Baloch ethnic groups.
+Although Balochs were the majority in the province, recent immigration of Pashtuns has made it a Pashtun-majority province.
 The Pashtun tribes are mostly Barakzai and Nurzai.
-Almost all inhabitants except the Shia Hazaras follow Sunni Islam.
-Languages spoken in the province are Balochi, Pashto and Dari.
+Nimroz has had mostly ethnic Pashtun and few Tajik governors.
+Other communities in Nimroz province include the Brahui, Tajik, Uzbek, and Hazara.
+Almost all inhabitants except the predominantly Shia Hazaras follow Sunni Islam.
+Languages spoken in the province are Pashto, Balochi and Dari.